 Here’s the best part though: Bentonite clay is incredibly affordable.

 One 10 oz tub will last you seemingly forever.
 I’ve had one jar for well over a year and I’ve made several batches of homemade toothpaste AND I’ve started adding bentonite clay to my homemade tinted moisturizer and powdered foundation.
-When the 10 oz tub is priced at $10 or less (which happens pretty frequently), that’s your buy price.
+When the 10 oz tub is $10 or less (which happens pretty frequently), that’s your buy price.
 It’s SO much more affordable than buying toothpaste, and it’s multi-functional too!

 One thing to note: I get questions all the time about the Proposition 65 and lead warning labels on Redmond Clay.
 I did some research and found what they have to say about it.
 Check it out here.